-Denmark is no newcomer in the world of e-invoicing – since 2005 it has been mandatory in the public sector (B2G) for both public administrations and their suppliers (issuing for all suppliers for all contracting work, and receiving for all authorities).
-In B2B relations, these issues are only now being regulated.
+Denmark is no newcomer to the world of e-invoicing – since 2005 it has been mandatory in the public sector (B2G) for public administrations and their suppliers (covering all suppliers for all contract work for all authorities).
+This means that transactions with public entities must be documented with electronic invoices.

 Sole proprietorships with a turnover of less than DKK 300,000 will be exempt from the requirement to use a digital accounting system, but of course must still comply with all other requirements of the law.

+PEPPOL in Denmark is a set of artifacts and specifications enabling cross-border e-procurement.
 The Danish Business Authority (ERST) is the PEPPOL Authority, which means that ERST is responsible for the registration of companies that wish to become a PEPPOL Access Point or a Service Metadata Publisher.
 ERST is also responsible for ensuring the long-term adoption of e-procurement using the PEPPOL network as the platform.

 The formats that are supported are OIOUBL and PEPPOL BIS.

-Companies must store accounting materials securely for a period of five years after the end of the financial year to which the material relates.
+Companies must store accounting materials securely for a period of 5 years after the end of the financial year to which the material relates.
 As a matter of some interest, the requirement to retain accounting materials in Denmark has been abolished.

 We have 20+ years of experience in carrying out various EDI, e-invoicing, and other document exchange projects around the world.
 In those years, we have successfully connected more than 130,000 entities from over 60 countries.